yjo2lee/yoonjoo.github.io/index.md

 I am a Ph.D. student in the [School of Computing](https://cs.kaist.ac.kr/){:target="_blank"} at [KAIST](https://www.kaist.ac.kr/){:target="_blank"}.
 I work with [Juho Kim](https://juhokim.com/){:target="_blank"} as a member of [KIXLAB](https://www.kixlab.org/){:target="_blank"}.

-My research interest lies in the intersection of human-computer interaction (HCI), natural language processing (NLP), and Education.
+My research interest lies in the intersection of human-computer interaction (HCI), natural language processing (NLP), and education.
 I aim to support people to learn from and understand information-dense text (e.g., lecture transcript, scientific article) by structuring the information in the context to create conversational questions and answers to scaffold people’s understanding.

 ## Publications